malikmayank/hydroponic/slack_integration.md

 # Slack Integration

 The Particle Photon has a lot of great tutoritals for its sensor kit [here](https://docs.particle.io/tutorials/hardware-projects/maker-kit).
-There is a tutorial there with a video for a conference room monitor that uses slack integrating that is pretty similar to what I did.
+There is a tutorial there with a video for a conference room monitor that uses slack integrating that is pretty similar to this project.

 ### Setting up Slack
 1. Create the slack channel that you want to post messages in